AgarwalSiddhant1996/fileSystemMCP/README.md

 # fileSystemMCP
-An MCP server config to manage the file system of any directory in my PC
+An MCP server config to manage the file system of any directory in a PC

 How to use it?